cs207-2017-group13/cs207-FinalProject/manual/model_document.md

 ```

-## `Rxnset` class: Read and store NASA polynomial coefficients
+## `chemkin.thermodynamics.Rxnset`: Read and store NASA polynomial coefficients

-This class reads the NASA polynomial coefficients for all species in the reaction system from the SQL database which contains coefficients for all species.
+This class reads the NASA polynomial coefficients for all species in the reaction system from the SQL database which contains coefficients for all relevant chemical species.
 It stores the coefficients and temperature ranges in a dictionary of dictionaries where the name of species is the key.

-For each reaction system, the class just need to read from the database once, and check the range the given temperature is in every time the temperature of the reaction system changes afterwards.
-If the `get_nasa_coefficients` function is called twice for the same reaction system and the same temperature, the cached value is returned.
+If the `get_nasa_coefficients` function is called twice for the same reaction system and the same temperature, cached values are returned, avoiding reading from the database unnecessarily.

 This class has two methods: